iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 ## Introduction to Primacy Bias

 Primacy bias occurs when a model's training is damaged by overfitting to its first experiences.
-This can be caused by poor hyperparameter selection, the underlying dynamics of the system being modelled, or simply bad luck.
+This can be caused by poor hyperparameter selection, the underlying dynamics of the system being studied, or simply bad luck.

 In this post we explore the paper “Primacy Bias in Deep Reinforcement Learning” by Nikishin et al. and presented at ICML 2022.
 We will present primacy bias and how it applies to deep reinforcement learning (RL), discuss how the authors prevent primacy bias, and finish by experimenting with our own toy example of primacy bias.